Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation: Method

 \subsubsection{Revisit Transformer and Self-attention}

-Transformer is a family of models consists of self-attention blocks, appending position encoding and mask block.
-In which, position encoding provides a unique coding for each input token.
-The mask block truncates some nonexistent connections base on prior knowledge.
+The transformer is a family of models consisting of the self-attention block, appending the position encoding, and the mask block.
+The position encoding provides a unique coding for each input token.
+The mask block truncates some nonexistent connections based on prior knowledge.
 Self-attention operator transforms the input feature vectors $\mathcal{X}=\{\boldsymbol{x}_{i}\}_{i=1}^{N}$ into output feature vectors $\mathcal{Y}=\{\boldsymbol{y}_{i}\}_{i=1}^{N}$, one output feature vector $\boldsymbol{y}_{i}$ is a weighted sum of all the input feature vectors.
-Typically, self-attention operators can be classified into scalar attention and vector attention\cite{zhao2021point}.
+Typically, self-attention operators can be classified into scalar attention and vector attention~\cite{zhao2021point}.

 The scalar dot-product attention can be formulated as follows: